jf8989/expenses-calculator-py/readme.md

 ## 📜 License

-Distributed under the [Your License Name Here] License.
-See `LICENSE` file for more information (or specify license directly).
+Distributed under the MIT License.
+See `LICENSE` file for more information.

 ---